Jal247/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 This allows the model to generate a distribution of outcomes (proportions of infections and traces) to be analyzed in aggregate.

+Run the Python script file called whitby_covid_tracing.py as is and compare the results to the graphs in the original blog post.

+Both histograms show a similar distribution with a noticeable peak between 0.15 and 0.25 for both infections (blue) and traced cases (red).Also, Both histograms show a high frequency in the middle range for traced cases.
+For Skew and Overlap: In both histograms, the red bars (traced to weddings) show a broader spread than the blue bars (infections), indicating that contact tracing inflates the perceived source of infections.

+These characteristics suggest the given histogram accurately reflects the trends shown in the blog's visualization.

+Does this code appear to reproduce the graphs from the original blog post?

+Yes, the code provided does appear to reproduce the graphs from the original blog post.

 ## Criteria